Easter Ham Pie (Pizzagaina)

 The filling is easy – and even easier if your sous chef has pre-cut the ham for you.
 Mine cuts each piece exactly the same size!

-My “sous chef” cutting the ham with his supervisor keeping a close eye on that
+My “sous chef” cutting the ham with his supervisor keeping a close eye on that ham!

-    ham!

-    I use my 5 quart cooking pot to mix the ingredients for this pie.
-The eggs are

-    counted, cracked and whisked together first.
-I usually crack the eggs in another

-    dish – just to ensure I don’t have any missing egg shells; nothing worse than

-    crunching on a little piece of egg shell!
-Whisk the eggs well, then add black

-    pepper and Parmesan cheese – stir all together.
-Add the ham and basket cheese

-    last – stir slowly with wooden spoon – and your done!.
-Check how it’s looking

-    with pepper – if it needs more, add a little at a time, stir around and recheck.

-    There has been times when I over-did it!
+I use my 5-quart cooking pot to mix the ingredients in this pie.
+The eggs are counted, cracked and whisked together first.
+I usually crack the eggs into another dish – just to ensure I don’t have any missing eggshells; nothing worse than crunching on a little piece of eggshell!
+Whisk the eggs well, then add black pepper and Parmesan cheese – stir all together.
+Add the ham and basket cheese last – stir slowly with a wooden spoon – and you are done!.
+Check how it’s looking with pepper – if it needs more, add a little at a time, stir around and recheck.
+There have been times when I over-did it!

-    I prepare my ham mixture first and refrigerate – you don’t want your crust

-    sitting out on the table waiting for you!
-Once the crust is rolled out, you want

-    to quickly place it in the pan and pour in your ham mix; set aside while you

-    roll the top crust.
+I prepare my ham mixture first and refrigerate – you don’t want your crust sitting out on the table waiting for you!
+Once the crust is rolled out, you want to quickly place it in the pan and pour in your ham mix; set aside while you roll the top crust.